ermaolaoye/ermaolaoye.github.io/src/6CCE3COS/1-FundamentalConcepts.md

 ![](./assets/imgs/1-discretedt.png)

-Messages are digital sequences of bits(Discrete data)
+Messages are digital sequences of bits (Discrete data)
 - Need to be converted to waveforms to get through the communication channel.

 Transmitter: Converts discrete data into analog electrical signals(waveforms) that can be sent through the channel

-Receiver: Receives the distorted waveforms and tries to recvover the sent messages.(Digital sequence of bits)
+Receiver: Receives the distorted waveforms and tries to recover the send messages.(Digital sequence of bits)

 **Examples**:
-- Ethernet, WiFi, Cable TV
+- Ethernet, Wi-Fi, Cable TV

 ![](./assets/imgs/1-discreteedt2.png)